BoronII/mushroom-species-classification-by-image-pytorch/README.md

 Being able to tell one mushroom species from another can mean the difference between picking yourself a tasty meal or ending up with something that could make you sick or even lead to death.
-Approximately 14,000 species of mushrooms have been cataloged world wide and creating a classifier that has been trained on all of these species presents a data collection challenge that I was not prepared to undertake.
-In this project I wanted to perform the data collection and data cleaning steps myself, to keep things managable I decided to work toward creating a classifier that will be useful to people foraging in a more localized geographical area.
+Approximately 14,000 species of mushrooms have been cataloged worldwide and creating a classifier that has been trained on all of these species presents a data collection challenge that I was not prepared to undertake.
+In this project, I wanted to perform the data collection and data cleaning steps myself, to keep things manageable I decided to work toward creating a classifier that will be useful to people foraging in a more localized geographical area.
 I learned that mushroom foraging is a popular activity in the Canadian province of British Columbia.
-Being a canadian myseld, this is the geographical region I decided to focus my efforts on.
+Being a Canadian myself, this is the geographical region I decided to focus my efforts on.

-The rest of the details can be found in the latest version of the exposition notebook for this project.
+The rest of the details can be found in the exposition notebook for this project.

 To try this classifier on your own mushroom images visit my Binder page:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/BoronII/mushroom-species-classification-by-image-pytorch/master?urlpath=%2Fvoila%2Frender%2FProduction.ipynb)